TheKye/TheGreatCollective/README.md

 Some of these mods May be present Here without the Original Creators Permission, However Only Open Source Mods will appear here,

+# Is Your Mod Listed Here?

+Have i added your mod here and you no longer want it on here?
+No Problem!!

+Just open up an Issue and i will remove it for you

 # Important Information
 Anyone is allowed to comit to this repo, You are NOT allowed to Remove ANY Credits in this readme,